Optimal rate list decoding over bounded alphabets using algebraic-geometric codes

-Concurrently with our work reported in \cite{GX-stoc12}, Dvir and Lovett gave an elegant construction of explicit subspace evasive sets based on certain algebraic varieties~\cite{DL-stoc12}.
-This yields an explicit version of the codes from \cite{Gur-ccc11}, albeit with a worse list size bound of $(1/\eps)^{O(1/\eps)}$.
-This work and \cite{DL-stoc12} are incomparable in terms of results.
-The big advantage of \cite{DL-stoc12} is the deterministic construction of the code.
-The benefits in our work are: (i) both constructions give codes over an alphabet size that is a constant independent of $N$, whereas in \cite{DL-stoc12} the $N^{\Omega(1/\eps^2)}$ alphabet size of folded RS codes is inherited; (ii) our first Monte Carlo construction ensures list-decodability with a list-size of $O(1/\eps)$ that is much better and in fact matches the full random construction up to constant factors,\footnote{As mentioned above, the bound in \cite{DL-stoc12} is $(1/\eps)^{O(1/\eps)}$ and it seems very difficult to get a sub-exponential dependence on $1/\eps$ with the algebraic approach relying on Bezout's theorem to construct subspace-evasive sets.} and (iii) our second construction gives a deterministic algorithm as well with almost constant list size (and constant alphabet size).
-Another important feature is that both our work and \cite{DL-stoc12} achieve a decoding complexity of $O_\eps(N^c)$ with exponent independent of $\eps$.
+Concurrently with the conference version of part of this work reported in \cite{GX-stoc12}, Dvir and Lovett \cite{DL-stoc12} gave an elegant construction of explicit subspace evasive sets based on certain algebraic varieties.
+Furthermore, Ben-Aroya and Shinkar \cite{AS14} improved the result of \cite{DL-stoc12} slightly by using an elementary construction.
+Their results yield an explicit version of the codes from \cite{Gur-ccc11}, albeit with a worse list size bound of $(1/\eps)^{O(1/\eps)}$.
+This work and \cite{DL-stoc12,AS14} are incomparable in terms of results.
+The big advantage of \cite{DL-stoc12,AS14} is the deterministic construction of the code.
+The benefits in our work are: (i) both constructions in the present paper give codes over an alphabet size that is a constant independent of $N$, whereas in \cite{DL-stoc12} the $N^{\Omega(1/\eps^2)}$ alphabet size of folded RS codes is inherited; (ii) our first Monte Carlo construction ensures list-decodability with a list-size of $O(1/\eps)$ that is much better and in fact matches the full random construction up to constant factors,\footnote{As mentioned above, the bound in \cite{DL-stoc12} is $(1/\eps)^{O(1/\eps)}$ and it seems very difficult to get a sub-exponential dependence on $1/\eps$ with the algebraic approach relying on Bezout's theorem to construct subspace-evasive sets.} and (iii) our second construction gives a deterministic algorithm as well with almost constant list size (and constant alphabet size).
+Another important feature is that both our work and \cite{DL-stoc12,AS14} achieve a decoding complexity of $O_\eps(N^c)$ with exponent independent of $\eps$.